JRissanen/My-Own-Mini-Salt-Project/README.md

 ```
 I used two spaces after the "master:" part.

 When I used the command: `cat` to show the changes I made in the minion configuration file, I also gave it some parameters to remove all the comments from the output to make it easier to read.
-Credit for this neat little trick belongs to Kevin van Zonneveld and here is a link to the site where I found the command. </br>
+Credit for this neat little trick belongs to Kevin van Zonneveld and here is a link to the site where I found the command: https://kvz.io/cat-a-file-without-the-comments.html
-Link to Kev's site: https://kvz.io/cat-a-file-without-the-comments.html